-We have robust Policies and Procedures in place to manage any conflicts of interests
+None.
+We have robust Policies and procedures in place to prevent such conflict of interest

 3B.7 Please state any close links which any of the directors has with any society, company or authority.

 'Close links' includes any directorships or senior positions held by directors of the society in other organisations.